vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 * Support and advertise a plugin system.
 * Empower us to modularize Vector's components and increase maintainability.
 * Share a common plugin format with Tremor.
-* In the future, support something like Assemblyscript as a first class language.
+* In the future, support something like AssemblyScript as a first class language.

 ## Drawbacks